• Share this on:

 • If you encounter a problem with a production order, immediately notify the customer and try to offer a solution.

-• Create a T&A (time and arrival) for every order and share it with your buyer.
+• Create a critical path for every order and share it with your buyer.
+A critical path maps every single step in the production process and the time each step takes.
 This file will help you to manage expectations, monitor progress and is the best guarantee for on-time delivery.

 • Create a communication file of every order so you build up a case history.
 This file is your backup in case of a complaint.

-• Tools like 3D prototyping, such as CLO3d, can help you speed up the approval process.
+• 3D designing and prototyping tools including 3D design software providers like CLOGerber, Alvanon and refabric can help you speed up the approval process.

 Speed to market

 Fashion companies like Zara have proven that having the right product at the right time is at least as important as being the cheapest.
-Sales in Europe were already under increased pressure, even before Covid-19.
-Now buyers will try even harder to minimise stock and order as late as possible.
+Buyers try hard to minimise stock and order as late as possible.
 Manufacturing and delivering fast is an important implicit requirement, just like flexibility in order quantities (see below).

-Within the next three years, you should expect stricter requirements on order quantities and delivery times, since European brands and retailers are struggling to attract and hold the attention of consumers.
+Expect stricter requirements on order quantities and delivery times, since European brands and retailers are struggling to attract and hold the attention of consumers.
 Instead of four or even 12 collections a year, ever more retailers are releasing as many as one micro collection per week, year-round.
-Ultrafast fashion online retailers increasingly try to mimic trends that can pop up any moment during the fashion season.
+Ultrafast online fashion retailers like Shein and Temu mimic trends that pop up any moment during the fashion seasons.

 • Confirm lab dips (a small swatch of fabric to define colour and its recipe before it goes for bulk dyeing), trims and style before the final order is placed.